 Densely populated Bangladesh faces many challenges, including rising sea levels and frequent cyclones.

-Food insecurity now means the country has two million malnourished children and the highest rate of underweight children in South Asia.
-Frequent natural disasters such as floods and cyclones and continuous river erosion cause families to lose their homes and crops.
+- The country has two million malnourished children and the highest rate of underweight children in South Asia.

 CAFOD in Bangladesh

 Bangladesh is one of the most vulnerable countries in terms of climate change.
 It is also one of the most disaster-prone - with floods, droughts and cyclones affecting more than seven in every ten people.

 We are working through a local Church organisation and other local experts to teach people farming skills to help their crops to thrive in a changing climate, and teaching trades like mechanics and tailoring so people aren’t solely reliant on farming in the unpredictable weather.